spham395/05-Python-Programming/chapter5/object-oriented/modules.md

 # Modules

 Modules are reusable code for use across other scripts.
 Modules are single files in .py, .pyc or .pyo format.

+test